 If your days are filled with depression, it can feel like there are fat pigeon grey clouds above your head, clouds that seem to bulge and jerk at their seams, corners stitched together, giving the appearance of a weight bearing down, squeezing your world beneath.
 It can feel like an enormous cobweb spinning and hooking itself around the corners of your mind and each time you pull or tug, you become more ensnared in a labyrinth of gossamer threads.

-The only thing I do know is that between the dark moods, beyond depression and psychosis and anxiety, there are streaks of something else, sunshine perhaps, a snap of magic in the air, the confetti of spring, a new born calf, the simple perfection of a flower.
+The only thing I do know, as this post comes to an end, is that between the dark moods, beyond depression and psychosis and anxiety, there are streaks of something else, sunshine perhaps, a snap of magic in the air, the confetti of spring, a new born calf, the simple perfection of a flower.
 Maybe I just have to wait, store my hope in a butterfly wings, watch a windmill spin.

 I will meet you beneath a bright blue sky.
 Bring cake.